-Six years ago the statue of Peter Stuyvesant was removed from the secondary school in Curaçao that bore its name.
-The former Minister of Education responsible for its removal had immediately promised an alternative location for the statue.
+Eight years ago the statue of Peter Stuyvesant was removed from the secondary school in Curaçao that bore its name.
+The responsible Minister of Education removed the statue and immediately promised an alternative location for it.
 Today no one seems to know its whereabouts.
 The current Minister gave local authorities two weeks to find the statue.
-It’s unknown what she plans to do once it has been located.
+It hasn’t been found and no body seems to care anymore.

 In the months preceding the removal of Peter Stuyvesant’s statue, activists contended that Stuyvesant was an extreme racist who targeted blacks, Catholics, Jews and energetically tried to deny them any basic rights.
 Counter protesters felt that Stuyvesant, Director-General of Curaçao from 1645-1664, had become part of our heritage and that his statue should remain as a historical symbol.